Toseris/LITA-Capstone-Project/README.md

 Analyze customer demographics, purchase history, and preferences.
 Segment customers into distinct groups for targeted marketing strategies.

-3. Trend Identification:
+3.Trend Identification:
 Discover seasonal trends and purchasing patterns.
 Evaluate the impact of marketing campaigns on sales.

-4. Customer Satisfaction Analysis:
+4.Customer Satisfaction Analysis:
 Gather customer feedback through surveys and reviews.
 Analyze the correlation between satisfaction levels and sales.